vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

   - Style
 ---

-You can change the theme’s styles in `.vuepress/styles` by writing variable values in the `config.scss` and `palette.scss` files.
+You can change the theme’s styles in `.vuepress/styles` by setting variable values in the `config.scss` and `palette.scss` files.

+Also you can add your own styles in `.vuepress/styles/index.scss`.

 <!-- more -->